 Warrior Tip: If you have multiple Stops at the same location (e.g., an apartment building) it can be convenient to review them in List View.
-On the Map View, locations with more than one Stop will have a dash to indicate multiple Stops at the same location.
-In the image above, the Stop pin is indicating that both Stops 2 and 3 are at the same location.
+On the Map View, locations with more than one Stop will have the number of the first Stop displayed followed by a "+" sign.
+In the image below, the Stop pin is indicating that the 3rd location on your route has more than 1 Stop.

 If you want to set your trip to end in the same location as the start, you can edit your route to make it a round trip.

 Your green start flag will appear with a checkerboard background to indicate that the route is a roundtrip.